Brainsmatics/CCRL/README.md

-##  CLSDNet：Simple Contrastive Representation Learning for Semi-supervised  Segmentation of Cellular Nuclei in Immunofluorescence Staining
+##  Cross Comparison Representation Learning for Semi-supervised Segmentation of Cellular Nuclei in Immunofluorescence Staining